ibm-cloud-docs/pattern-network-vrf-only/overview.md

 {{site.data.keyword.attribute-definition-list}}

-# Overview
+# Overview of Hybrid Cloud Network for Classic Infrastructure Disaster Recovery
 {: #Overview-id}

  This is a hybrid cloud disaster recovery network solution for enterprise workloads in regions with data residency requirements.
 The objective of this pattern is to:

 - Illustrate network connectivity to {{site.data.keyword.powerSysShort}} workspace and classic infrastructure resources.
-- Provide an {{site.data.keyword.IBM_notm}} solution design for the network elements that are required for DR scenarios where either the primary or DR site is a classic data venter where VPC is not available.
+- Provide an {{site.data.keyword.IBM_notm}} solution design for the network elements that are required for DR scenarios where either the primary or DR site is a classic data center where VPC is not available.
 - Securely connect your external locations to {{site.data.keyword.dl_full}}, enabling access to both classic infrastructure and {{site.data.keyword.powerSys_notm}} resources.
 - To focus on {{site.data.keyword.cloud_notm}} network elements, while ensuring that requirements can be met from a performance, system availability, and connectivity perspective.